 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - It is used to prevent dengue.

-- If you have a weak immune system or a disease that may cause a weak immune system like HIV.
+- If your child has a weak immune system or a disease that may cause a weak immune system like HIV.

-- If you have never been infected with dengue before, or if you do not know if you have.
+- If your child has never been infected with dengue before, or if you do not know.

 This is not a list of all drugs or health problems that interact with this drug.